UW-AppleJACK/applejack/docs/StorytellerDataFormat.md

 * `type`: The scene type (either `comic` or `minigame`).
 * `background`: Background to be displayed if this scene is a comic.
 All backgrounds are in the `/marinerescue-frontend/public/sprites/` directory with `bg-` prefix.
 * `nextScene`: Scene to change to after this scene is complete.
+* `baseFrame`: A base frame that is prepended to every frame in the scene.
 * `frames`: All the frames in the scene.

 ## Frame Data Format